JohnnyBoiTime/Spotty/README.md

 A music storage system where you can store and play music.
 Still being worked on.

-Originally in javascript, started re-writing into typescript in 7/18/2024 Re-wrote in typescript in 7/26/2024
+Originally in javascript, started re-writing into typescript in 7/18/2024 and

+Finished in 7/26/2024

 Features:
 - Make playlists